+The Convertible Loan principal and unpaid interest are due on the earlier of December 31, 2010 and the first date on which Q2 Gold obtains a prospectus filing receipt with respect to any of its securities in any province of Canada.
 At any time prior to maturity, Corriente can require Q2 Gold to convert, in whole or in part, the principal amount outstanding and accrued interest of the Loan into Q2 Gold Shares at a conversion price equal to \$0.10 per share.
-Q2 Gold can repay any or all of the outstanding Loan at any time prior to maturity or conversion.
-The company believes the Arrangement and spin-off is not material to the company.
+Q2 Gold can repay any portion of the outstanding Loan at any time prior to maturity or conversion.
+The company believes the conversion feature of the Convertible Loan is not material, therefore recognition and measurement of the embedded derivative is not being presented.